Updated: Nov 21, 2020

 I have tried so many rich fruit cake recipes.
 In fact, for a few wedding cakes over the years, I've made multiple recipes for clients to try - with prunes, armagnac, every nut and fig you could imagine - and without fail, this one is the one they choose.
 And - it's adapted from a New Zealand classic, the Edmonds Cookbook!
 A stalwart of every Kiwi Household.
 I've included the amounts for a common household tin size.
 If you have another shape/size, let me know.
 I have calculations for most of them in a fancy Excel spreadsheet!
 I like to give my cakes a few months to mature and 'feed' them brandy every 10-14 days, so make sure you leave plenty of time before Christmas!
-Subscribe to the tutorials to find out how to decorate the cakes with marzipan and fondant (available in a few days!)
+Subscribe to the tutorials to find out how to decorate the cakes with marzipan and fondant.

 I often double the batch (I mix each single batch separately due to the volume) and use a wonderful multisize cake tin by Alan Silverwood (this one) which allows me to batch-bake four 6-inch/15cm cakes plus an extra15cm round cake at a time.
 Particularly brilliant for Christmas presents!